wdat521/cost-saving-analysis/README.md

  <img width="1438" height="294" alt="image" src="https://github.com/user-attachments/assets/adba33d4-54e0-4b8b-b609-ccbc3ec336ea" />

 * It is notable that the columns start_date and end_date are not uniform in format.
 There are also empty cells in the end_date.
-We can fill this in by adding the contract term in months to the start date.
+We can fill these in by adding the contract term in months to the start date.

  <img width="1438" height="131" alt="image" src="https://github.com/user-attachments/assets/dd8acf36-d3bf-4423-8031-dddba87599bc" />